ChuLiangFu/ChuLiangFu.github.io/_teaching/20Spring-MSE 2090.md

 ---

 This is an undergraduate course for materials science.
 The textbook is [here](https://www.amazon.com/Materials-Science-Engineering-William-Callister/dp/1118324579).
 I take over the grading and office hour to serve for the students.
 It's actually a good experience for me to prepare the qualify exam.
+As a result, one review is made for qualify exam and the whole materials science picture shared [\[here\]](http://ChuLiangFu.github.io/files/reivew for MSE.pdf).